eternaldensity/Sandcastle-Builder/README.md

 - Gave up on description expand/shrink animation due to issues
 - BBC is included in the global sand rate rather than the individual tool rate
 - Nerfed WWB a little because some balancing was out because I didn't have it fully leveled when testing.
+- Combined glass messaging to reduce spam.
+Now it just gives a total proft/loss for chips and blocks
+- You can get glass from sand tools (though not castles tools yet) but it's only available to Tool Factory currently
+- Added 1 higher Factory Automation level
+- Safety Pumpkin

 ## 2.85
 - Fixed Logicat issue caused by Bacon Mustard in the level reduction